The South West coast of England has some dramatic coastlines, and there are plenty of lighthouses, lightvessels and other exciting places to visit.

 It’s worth the stay, as there are three lighthouses and a former fog signal battery to visit, as well as other interesting historic sites on the island.
 Lundy North was the first Trinity House lighthouse to be converted to solar-powered operation.

-Cornwall marks the southwestern tip of mainland England and has inspired numerous writers and artists over the years.
+Cornwall marks the south west tip of mainland England and has some spectacular lighthouses.
+The county has inspired numerous writers and artists over the years.

 Check out a selection of accommodation available.